Will You Regret Choosing Creative Freedom Over MONEY?

 I’m a big fan of Medium and Substack publication platforms.
 My two preferred writers are Tim Denning, a brilliant communicator, and Ayodeji Awosika, an equally talented writer.
 It’s simply a treat to read their works.

-These inspirational guys masterfully profess, sometimes at nausea, a simplistic approach to making a living creating online content, primarily through writing.
+These inspirational guys masterfully profess, sometimes nauseatingly, a simplistic approach to making a living creating online content, primarily through writing.

 They logically flow to the mantra that you, my mortal friend, can and must improve your life—bring it to a higher level of achievement and joy in these troubled times and (drum roll please)….. ta da… If the coach can do it, well, gosh, you can, too.